Last Updated on August 30, 2024

 Being set around Halloween, Scream VI was packed with immediately recognizable horror costumes.
 Jason Voorhees.
 Freddy Krueger.
 Michael Myers.
 Pinhead.
 Not to mention Ghostface.
 They were all in there.
 But during a party scene, one of the characters is wearing a costume you might not recognize.
 It’s a knight’s suit of armor, but made out of cardboard.
 That’s the same costume the protagonist in the 2007 horror comedy Murder Party (watch it HERE) wears.
 If you didn’t recognize it, then we have to tell you all about Murder Party – because it’s the Best Horror Movie You Never Saw.

-Murder Party was the feature directorial debut of Jeremy Saulnier, who has gone on to direct films like the revenge thriller Blue Ruin, the neo-Nazi horror film Green Room, and the mystery thriller Hold the Dark, as well as episodes of True Detective season 3.
+Murder Party was the feature debut of director Jeremy Saulnier, who has gone on to direct films like the revenge thriller Blue Ruin, the neo-Nazi horror film Green Room, and the mystery thriller Hold the Dark, as well as episodes of True Detective season 3.
 Saulnier also wrote the screenplay for the film.
 But chances are that most of the names on the cast list won’t be familiar to you.
 That’s because many of the stars are friends Saulnier had been making shot-on-video movies with since sixth grade.
 A lot of them have the same name as the characters they play.
 Because these roles were written specifically for them.

 Chris Sharp stars as Christopher S. Hawley.
 A lonely, anxious fellow who makes a living by ruining people’s days.
 Writing parking tickets.
 He’s planning to spend Halloween night by himself, at home.
 Watching horror movies and munching on candy corn.
-But on his way back from the video store, he finds a party invitation on the sidewalk.
+But on his way back from the video store, he finds an invitation to a Halloween party on the sidewalk.
 An open invitation to come to something called the “Murder Party”.
 But you have to come alone.
 At first, Christopher sticks with his plans.
 But this guy doesn’t even get respect from his cat, Sir Lancelot.
 Who won’t give up the recliner in his living room.
 With no place to sit, Christopher decides to go to the murder party.
 And creates a costume for himself: a suit of armor, made out of cardboard.
 He also whips up a batch of pumpkin bread.
 Then heads out to find the party venue.

 The party is being held inside an isolated warehouse in a sketchy neighborhood.
 When Christopher enters the building, he finds only a few people inside: Paul Goldblatt as Paul, who’s dressed as a nineteenth century vampire.
 Skei Saulnier, the director’s wife and the film’s producer, as Sky.
 Dressed as a zombie cheerleader.
 Stacy Rock plays Lexi, who’s dressed as Pris from Blade Runner.
 William Lacey is Bill, dressed as a Baseball Fury from The Warriors.
 And Macon Blair plays Macon, who has a werewolf mask.
 Macon Blair is the best known of the cast members, as he has gone on to act in a lot more films.
 Not only does he have a role in every Saulnier movie, but he has also shown up in things like The Florida Project, Logan Lucky, Swamp Thing, The Hunt, and Reservation Dogs.
 He was even in Christopher Nolan’s Oppenheimer.
 He has gotten into directing as well, making I Don’t Feel at Home in This World Anymore and the remake of the Troma classic The Toxic Avenger.